AnimMouse/torrent-webseed-creator/README.md

    * Protocol Version: The version of BitTorrent protocol to use.
 Either [v1](https://www.bittorrent.org/beps/bep_0003.html), [v2, or hybrid](https://www.bittorrent.org/beps/bep_0052.html) (For torrenttools only).
 5. Click "Run workflow" at the bottom of the dropdown box.
 5. Wait for it to finish downloading and hashing.
-6. After it says passing on the GitHub Actions, click the workflow run that has been created and download the torrent file on Artifacts.
+6. After it says passing on GitHub Actions, click the workflow run that has been created and download the torrent file on Artifacts.

+For a step by step instruction with screenshots, go to my [website](https://www.animmouse.com/p/how-to-use-torrent-webseed-creator/).\
+You can also commission me on [Ko-fi](https://ko-fi.com/animmouse/commissions) so I'll do the work for you.

 ## URL requirements
 1. URL must be accessible without cookies.
-[Source](http://www.urlhash.com/)
+[Source](http://www.urlhash.com)
 2. The URL should not expire, or it will stop working sometime if there is not enough seeders.
 [Source](https://web.archive.org/web/20160310075751/http://burnbit.com/faq#httpseeds)

 ## Recommend piece size